-Thailand chemical factory fire out; health concerns remain
+Fire reignites at Thai factory as health concerns rise

-BANGKOK (AP) — Firefighters finally extinguished a blaze at a chemical factory just outside the Thai capital early Tuesday, more than 24-hours after it started with an explosion that damaged nearby homes and then let off a clouds of toxic smoke that prompted a widespread evacuation.
+It took firefighters more than 24-hours to put the fire out initially after it started with an explosion at about 3 a.m.
+Monday which could be heard for kilometers (miles) and blew the windows and doors out of nearby homes.

+Despite efforts by firefighters to keep the highly flammable chemical styrene monomer from reigniting by continuing to douse the site with water and foam, flames broke out again and burned for about an hour Tuesday afternoon.

-Little was left of the Ming Dih Chemical factory other than the twisted metal frames and charred remains of its warehouses that were destroyed in the explosion and fire, which broke out at about 3 a.m.
-Monday.
+Little was left of the Ming Dih Chemical factory other than the twisted metal frames and charred remains of its warehouses that were destroyed in the explosion and fire.

 More than 60 people were injured in the disaster, including a dozen emergency responders, and more than 30 of them were hospitalized.
 One man, identified as an 18-year-old volunteer firefighter, was killed in the blaze.

-Even though fire was entirely put out by 3:40 a.m.
-Tuesday, firefighters continued to douse water and foam over the site to prevent the highly inflammable chemical styrene monomer from reigniting.
-The cause of the disaster was still under investigation.
+Police questioned the factory manager in their investigation of the cause of the explosion, who told them that he and eight staff members were woken from their sleep on the site by a strong chemical smell and fled just before the blast, said Maj.
+Gen. Chumpol Poompuang, the district’s police commander.

-Authorities ordered a 5 kilometer (3 mile) area around the foam and plastic pellet manufacturing factory, near Bangkok’s main airport, evacuated as the factory burned, telling residents to avoid inhaling any fumes and warning that if breathed in it could cause dizziness and vomiting, and cancer in the long term.
+Authorities ordered a 5-kilometer (3-mile) area around the foam and plastic pellet manufacturing factory, near Bangkok’s main airport, evacuated as the factory burned, telling residents to avoid inhaling any fumes and warning that they could cause dizziness and vomiting, and cancer in the long term.

 On Tuesday, Attapol Charoenchansa, who heads the country’s pollution control department, said teams were testing the air quality and water in the area of the factory, and were considering narrowing the evacuation zone to allow some residents to return home.

-He cautioned, however, that if the forecast rain comes, it could wash the chemicals into water sources, which would be difficult to control.
+He cautioned, however, that rain which began falling Tuesday afternoon could wash the chemicals into water sources, which would be difficult to control.

+ASEAN Parliamentarians for Human Rights, a regional advocacy group, urged the Thai government to provide the public with more information on the chemicals that had been released, as well as all of its findings on possible contamination.

+It also stressed that firefighters and others working at the scene, many of whom wore only the masks required by the government to prevent the spread of COVID-19 — or none at all — as they battled the blaze, had to be outfitted with better protective equipment during the cleanup.

+“Now is the time to understand what the impacts of the fire and explosion might be, and ensure that all those still operating in the vicinity are adequately protected,” said group member and Philippine lawmaker Sarah Elago.

+“Seeing firefighters with surgical masks fighting against potentially cancerogenic chemicals was an atrocious sight.
+The government should urgently provide adequate material for all those still at risk,” she said.

-Prime Minister Prayuth Chan-ocha said he had ordered authorities to gather as much information as possible on the extent of contamination to soil, ground water, the city’s drinking water and air so as to “mitigate the health impact in both the short and long term.”
+Prime Minister Prayuth Chan-ocha has ordered authorities to gather as much information as possible on contamination of soil, ground water, the city’s drinking water and air so as to “mitigate the health impact in both the short and long term.”

 “Although the fire is under control, our work has not yet been completed,” he said in a statement posted on Facebook.

-In addition to the casualties, officials said shockwaves from the initial explosion also damaged about 100 houses and 15 cars.
+Officials said shockwaves from the initial explosion damaged about 100 houses and 15 cars.

+It wasn’t clear how much monetary damage the fire caused to the factory.

 Styrene monomer is used in the production of disposable foam plates, cups and other products, and can produce poisonous fumes when ignited.